medcelerate/parallel-cluster/README.md

 ```

 You can use the following bash function to launch an interactive notebook.
 You will need to have the full version of anaconda installed in your home directory.

+This can be placed in your .bash_profile or called via script by adding ```nb``` at the end of the file it is pasted in.

 ```bash
 nb() {